JovianNanda/student_fee-application/README.md

 # Student Fee Application
-a simple web application to manage Student Fees in a school, this is my last school project.
+a simple web application to manage Student Fees in a school.